nancypannu03/Election_Analysis/README.md

 - Winning Vote Count: 272,892
 - Winning Percentage: 73.8%

+# In Conclusion, In the election total of 369,711 votes were cast.
+County Denver received

 # Election Audit Summary
 ## There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
 In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.